Venomalia/DolphinTextureExtraction-tool/README.md

 # DolphinTextureExtraction-tool

-Dumping of GC and Wii textures, dumps all textures at once and compatible with dolphins textures hash.
+Is a GC and Wii texture dump tool, it dumps all textures at once and compatible with dolphins textures hash. it is still in an early stage, Currently, mainly typical gamecube formats are supported.

 ## How to use
 INFO: currently no ROM images are supported, Please unpack them with dolphin into a folder.